Important Tips To Hire An HOA Attorney In Texas

 - If representation is cancelled by attorney or client, what is the process to have any unused retainer fee refunded.

 - FOR EACH HOA ATTORNEY YOU INTERVIEW, PAY ATTENTION TO POSITIVE & NEGATIVE VIBES FROM YOUR INTERACTION.

 - Ensure ALL terms & conditions discussed are written in the engagement letter.

 - After you hire an attorney to represent you, ALL communication to and from your HOA will go through your attorney.

-- Strategize…what is the attorney’s plan of action?
+- Strategize…what is your attorney’s plan of action?
 Ask how you can help with the process.

-- REMAIN PROACTIVE IN RESEARCHING FOR YOUR DISPUTE.
-Your groundwork may tilt the scales in your favor.
+- REMAIN PROACTIVE IN RESEARCHING FOR YOUR CASE.
+Your groundwork could tilt the scales in your favor.